 We are not an appeal body for the decisions of organisations.
 We can check that a decision has been properly made, but we cannot change or overturn it.
 If we find that something's gone wrong, we can make recommendations to put things right.

 - Speciﬁc powers and responsibilities to publish complaints handling procedures, and to monitor and support best practice in complaints handling.
-You can read about this on our Complaints Standards Authority website www.valuingcomplaints.org.uk.
+Please see the 'For Organisations' section on our website for more information.

 - Independent Review Service for the Scottish Welfare Fund with the power to overturn and substitute decisions made by councils on Community Care and Crisis Grant applications.
 You can read about this on our Scottish Welfare Fund website.